Facebook Pixel

 What is Swedana, and why does it work?

 Swedana comes from the Sanskrit word “Swid”, meaning "to sweat."
 But don't confuse this with a standard gym sauna.
-This technique is a medicated, temperature-controlled therapy designed to liquefy the toxins hiding in your deep tissues.
+This technique is a medicated, temperature-controlled therapy traditionally believed to help loosen accumulated imbalances in the body (as described in Ayurveda)

 The Step-by-Step: What happens in a Swedana session?